 He'd spent the past few years campaigning for a shot at Wladimir or Vitali Klitschko, the brothers who collectively rule the heavyweight division, with the goal of retiring as champion.
 But each Klitschko brother -- despite their mutual need for "name" opponents -- rebuffed Holyfield's persistent overtures out of respect. ("He is my idol," Vitali said in August.
 "I can't do it for any amount of money.")

 There was never an off switch for the stubborn self-belief that propelled Holyfield, a blown-up light heavyweight who made overachievement his personal obsession.
 They said he couldn't pack enough bulk on his undersized frame to contend at heavyweight.
 (Oops.)
 They were positive he was too small to win a title in a division ruled by Tyson.
 (Wrong again.)
-They feared for his life when he finally met Iron Mike in 1996 as an 18-to-1 underdog. (
+They feared for his life when he finally met Iron Mike in 1996 as an 18-to-1 underdog.
+(You were saying?)

 "Even at this old age I'm willing to fight the Klitschkos," he maintained Monday.
 "I can beat the Klitschkos, but they didn't want to do it.
 I can't make nobody fight."